canonical/juju-verify/docs/verifiers/ceph-osd.rst

  - ``kb_avail`` - total available (free) space size
  - ``children`` - list of child node IDs

-To properly determine if the unit can be reboot/shutdowned it's a comparison of free space on the parent node with the size of the used space on the node.
+To properly determine if the unit can be reboot/shutdown it's a comparison of free space on the parent node minus available space on the child node with the size of the used space on the node.
 Let's show this using the previous example of ``show-disk-free`` action output:

-  - verify that the ``juju-1234-ceph-0`` unit can be reboot/shutdowned
+  - verify that the ``juju-1234-ceph-0`` unit can be reboot/shutdown
-  - the unit uses a total of 1066880 kb space
+  - the unit uses a total of 1066880 kB space
-  - parent with ID -1, which has the unit among its children, has 1505664 kb free space
+  - parent with ID -1, which has the unit among its children, has 1505664 kB free space minus 501888 kB available space from child
-  - it's safe to reboot/shutdowned the unit, because data from it could be transferred to another unit (1505664 > 1066880)
+  - it's not safe to reboot/shutdown the unit, because data from it could not be transferred to another unit (1505664 - 501888 < 1066880)

 If the availability zone check is successful, the result report looks like this: